BennyMorton28/noyesdemodash/DEPLOYMENT_EASY.md

 These should be set in a `.env` file in the application root directory.
 The deployment script will automatically include them in the PM2 configuration.

+## About Next.js Standalone Mode

+This application uses Next.js standalone output mode, which requires special handling of static files:

+1. The standalone output is created in `.next/standalone/`
+2. Static files from `public/` must be copied to `.next/standalone/public/`
+3. Next.js static assets in `.next/static/` must be copied to `.next/standalone/.next/static/`
+4. PM2 must be configured to use the standalone directory as its working directory

+Our deployment script handles all these steps automatically.

 ## Troubleshooting

 If you encounter issues: